Do You Need to Get French Currency Before You Travel?

 Use a credit or debit card from a bank with low or no foreign transaction fees to charge most other purchases while in Paris, such as restaurant meals and any shopping you might do

 Replenish your cash supply as necessary at ATM machines, and plan to leave with about 100€-200€ to use on your next trip to Paris (or another Eurozone country)

 If you use this approach. all you need to do is figure out how much cash you'll need each day for tips and other small expenses, and multiply the amount by the number of days you'll be in Paris.

 Should I Get Travelers Checks for My Trip to Paris?

 No. Travelers checks haven't been widely accepted in hotels, restaurants, stores, or other businesses in Paris for decades.
 ATMs, credit, and debit cards have made them effectively obsolete in France.

 Can I Get Euros in Charles de Gaulle Airport?

 Yes.
 You will see Travelex machines, which look almost exactly like ATM machines, in numerous places at CDG, especially in Terminal 2 where most international flights arrive.
-But ... you need to be aware of an important and costly difference.
+But ... you need to be aware of an important and sometimes costly difference.

 Although using Travelex for currency exchange before you leave home can be a great deal because of its speed and convenience, the airport Travelex machines have a potentially costly pitfall you should avoid: an option to charge your transaction in your home currency such as dollars which will cost you a lot more if you choose it.